DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 If you are just looking to apply existing blueprints to your fort, check out `gui/quickfort` (or `quickfort` for the commandline version).
 There are many ready-to-use blueprints available in the `quickfort-library-guide` distributed with DFHack.

-Before you become an expert at writing blueprints, though, you should know that the easiest way to make a quickfort blueprint is to build your plan "for real" in Dwarf Fortress and then export your map using `gui/blueprint`.
+Before you become an expert at writing blueprints, though, you should know that the easiest way to make a quickfort blueprint is to build your plan "for real" in Dwarf Fortress and then export that section of your map using `gui/blueprint`.
 You can apply those blueprints as-is in your next fort, or you can fine-tune them with additional features from this guide.

 See the `Links`_ section for more information and online resources.